content-left-bg.png

 Student issues

-Implement procedures (e.g. surfer's out/in logbook) to account for all participants.
+Implement procedures (e.g. surfer's out/in logbook) to account for all participants before, during and after the activity.

 Limit the number of students in the water when close supervision is required and/or when the water is tending to become overcrowded.